 Common Core State Standards

-- Myth: Adopting common standards means bringing all states’ standards down to the lowest common denominator.
-In other words it means “dumbing down” our expectations for students.
+- Myth: Adopting Common Core Standards means bringing all states’ standards down to the lowest common denominator.
+In other words, it means “dumbing down” our expectations for students.

 - Myth: These standards amount to a national curriculum for our schools.

 - Myth: The standards tell teachers what to teach.

 - Myth: The CCSS will result in a national database of private student information.